-Neighborhood Guide to Winter Restaurant Week in Washington, DC
+Neighborhood Guide to Summer Restaurant Week in Washington, DC

-Savor delicious deals as part of Winter Restaurant Week, Jan.
-22-28
+Savor delicious deals as part of Summer Restaurant Week, Aug.
+13-19

-Winter in the District would not be complete without Metropolitan Washington Restaurant Week, which runs from Jan.
-22-28, 2018.
+Summer in the District would not be complete without Metropolitan Washington Restaurant Week, which runs from Aug.
+13-19, 2018.
 Throughout the promotion, over 100 restaurants across the DC area offer three-course, prix-fixe meals for brunch, lunch and dinner, with brunch and lunch priced at $22 and dinner at $35.
 And good news, you can reserve your table now and sign up for the Diner Rewards Program!

 With so many great participating restaurants to consider, we’ve broken down some popular options by neighborhood below.

 Have you tried Balkan cuisine before?
 Ambar is the perfect place to dive in, with tasty breads to share and rakia (a Balkan fruit brandy) to sip.
-Elsewhere in the neighborhood, tuck into Southern-style favorites at Art and Soul, slice into that perfect cut of meat at Charlie Palmer Steak or dive into Spanish fare at the intimate 70-seat Joselito Casa de Comidas.
+Elsewhere in the neighborhood, tuck into Southern-style favorites at Art and Soul or dive into Spanish fare at the intimate 70-seat Joselito Casa de Comidas.

 Get transported to Louisiana at Acadiana, where gumbo and seafood come together like a second line jazz band on Bourbon Street, or sample contemporary American fare at The Oval Room, Ashok Bajaj's sophisticated dining establishment.
 Savor the all-American flavor of The Hamilton, or dig into indulgent seafood and prime cuts of steak at Ocean Prime (dinner only).
 Politicos near the White House frequently dine at Old Ebbitt Grill, an historic DC restaurant that still packs plenty of modern flair and flavor on its menu.
-And you can't miss out on Arroz, where DC culinary royalty chef Mike Isabella is turning heads at with his interpretation of Spanish and Moroccan cuisine.
 If bottomless is your thing, taste your way through South America with unlimited tapas from Toro Toro (you can even add unlimited drinks for $20).

 Stop by Beacon Bar & Grill for a delicious meal with a dash of elegance.
 Discover Japanese cuisine inside the Michelin-starred Sushi Taro, which offers an authentic experience, from the service to the sake to the sushi.
 Continue your culinary travels down the street at Agora, which brings the flavors of Turkey, Lebanon and Greece to live in the form of warm, puffy pita and fragrant mezze dishes.